B is for building a vibrant reading community

 The Children’s Reading Place is a colourful, welcoming heritage house in Inglewood devoted to promoting the love of reading and early literacy.
 It’s an inspiring and inviting place where children can explore reading spaces, participate in fun literacy activities and choose a free book to take home and keep.
 We invite you to book your visit online.
 Learn more.

 Throughout the year, we accept new and gently used children’s book donations for families in need.
 The book bank relies on donations from the community to support our Children’s Reading Place and other programs across Calgary, including our partnership with the Calgary Food Bank.

-We have lots of ideas on ways you can inspire young readers at home, and lots of resources to share.
+We have lots of ideas on ways you can inspire young readers at home and lots of literacy resources to share.
 You’re bound to find something to spark a child’s interest in reading for purpose and pleasure.
+Explore our resources.

 Random Acts of Reading